Canon 1D Mark II vs Nikon D80

 |Nikon D300« »||APS-C||12.2||4288||2848||-||22.1||12.0||679||67||Nikon D300|

 Feature comparison: Canon 1D Mark II vs Nikon D80

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1D Mark II and the D80 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark II offers a wider field of view (100%) than the one in the D80 (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the D80 has a higher magnification (0.62x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark II and Nikon D80 along with similar information for a selection of comparators.

 |Canon 1D Mark II»||optical||Y||2.0||230||fixed||n||8000||8.3||n||n||Canon 1D Mark II|